-Will we or will we ever get out of our fear of sitcoms like Black-ish and our fear of exploring the complexities of West Virginia and our America identities as a collective whole.
+Will we ever get out of our fear of positive sitcoms like Blackish or our fear of exploring the complexities of Appalachia as a way to see our American identities as a collective whole?

 “I just believe,’ he said, ‘that the whole thing is going to be reduced to the human body, once and for all.
 I want to be ready….
 I think the machines are going to fail, the political systems are going to fail, and a few men are going to take to the hills and start over….

 Start over.
 When America is ready to start over and craves space and landscape, the mountains I see today will be more valuable than all the wealth coal has produced.
 But will there be any hills or clean water?
-That story will be left for another poet to tell – in black and white.
+That story will be left for another poet to tell, perhaps in Appalachianish.

 Last month (February, 2014) West Virginia Culture and History banned Grace Pritt, a Hurricane High student from reciting my poem “Black Diamonds” at the Governors Arts Awards.
 The poem honors the widows of the 2010 Upper Big Branch mine disaster.